-Listen closely with a pair of headphones, like the ones I wrote about here, and then play the same song back through your studio monitors and adjust the knob to match the sound of the headphones with the sound of the speakers.
+Listen closely with a pair of headphones like the ATH-M50x from Amazon and then play the same song back through your studio monitors and adjust the knob to match the sound of the headphones with the sound of the speakers.

 Another thing you can do is listen to your favorite songs and albums on the monitors while walking around the room, for instance, maybe stand in the doorway, or go to the back of the room, into the kitchen.

 Standing at different points in your room will illustrate what frequencies are disappearing, or whether it’s the room/wall that’s producing them rather than the speaker itself.